 Emily is alive today because of cancer research.

-We have seen firsthand how cancer research is saving lives, but in order for innovation to happen researchers need funding.
-CAR T-cell therapy saved Emily's life, and we are dedicated to supporting the researchers working to improve the treatment options for children.
+Cancer research saves lives, but researchers need funding for innovation to happen.
+CAR T-cell therapy saved Emily's life, and we are dedicated to supporting research that will improve cancer treatment options for children.

-Emily Whitehead was diagnosed with standard-risk pre-b acute lymphoblastic leukemia (ALL) in May 2010 when she was five years old.
+Emily Whitehead was diagnosed with acute lymphoblastic leukemia (ALL) in May 2010 when she was five years old.

 Emily’s parents, Tom and Kari, were not willing to give up.
-They had heard about an innovative new treatment called CAR T-cell therapy that had just become available at Children’s Hospital of Philadelphia (CHOP).
-In April 2012, Emily was enrolled in a Phase I clinical trial and became the first child in the world to have her immune system trained to fight cancer.
+They heard about an experimental treatment, called CAR T-cell therapy, that was available as a Phase I clinical trial at Children’s Hospital of Philadelphia (CHOP).
+In April 2012, they enrolled Emily in the clinical trial, and she was the first pediatric patient in the world to receive CAR T-cell therapy.
 The process involved collecting her T-cells (a type of white blood cell), genetically reprogramming them to recognize and attack cancer cells, and infusing the modified cells back into Emily’s blood.
 The treatment was highly experimental, but it was Emily’s only chance for a cure.
-Incredibly, the T-cell therapy worked, and Emily has been in remission since May 2012.
+Incredibly, the T-cell therapy worked, and Emily has remained cancer-free.

-Tom, Kari, and Emily travel internationally to share Emily’s story and to raise awareness for childhood cancer research.
+Tom, Kari, and Emily speak internationally to share Emily’s story and to raise awareness for CAR T-cell therapy and childhood cancer research.
 To inquire about speaking opportunities, please contact us.

-We have been given so much and we hope to give back much more in return.
-With your help we can make a difference!
+We have been given so much, and we hope to give much more in return.
+With your help, we can make a difference!

-We saw firsthand how cancer research is saving lives; however, there are still children losing their lives every day because of limited treatment options for high-risk patients like Emily.
+We experienced firsthand how cancer research is saving lives; however, children are still losing their lives every day because of limited treatment options for high-risk patients like Emily.

 The only thing we asked for throughout Emily’s treatment were prayers to help her get through each day, but we received so much more from people around the world.
 We are thankful for every day we spend with Emily.
 We believe in a cure.
 Let’s join together to end cancer!

-Our goal is to raise funds to support further research and help make it possible for kids all over the world to have access to life-saving immunotherapy treatments.
-Since 2016, the Emily Whitehead Foundation has contributed more than $600,000 in research grants to help fund more breakthroughs in cancer care.
+Our goal is to raise funds to support further research and help make it possible for kids all over the world to activate their cure.
+Learn more about Our Impact.